Kray-G/kinx/docs/spec/lib/primitive/array.md

 ### Methods

 There is a special object named as `Array`.
-The methods of `Array` can be used for array directly.
+The methods of `Array` can be used for an array and an object directly.
+Note that it will be used also for an object.

 |                Method                 |                                   Meaning                                    |
 | ------------------------------------- | ---------------------------------------------------------------------------- |